Gagandeep20320/OOPDProject/CODE_DETAILS.md

 TODO :
 1. One demo file per person.
-(Ensure all the basic commands are used) Rajat's Demo file:
+(Ensure all the basic commands are used) -> Important functionalities to be shown through the demo files.
+a.
+Taking input from ports
+b.
+LD and STR instructions and ROM related read only exceptions.
+c.
+Exceptions for wrong syntax errors.
+d.
+Wrong memory location access errors.

+Rajat's Demo file:
 Soumya's Demo File :
 Sindhu's Demo file :